Tairesh/No-Hope/README.md

 - Integrated "Mutant NPCs" mod.
 I like the idea, it's fun, so why not?

 - Integrated "Extra Bandits" mod.
 Extra bandits of all sorts everywhere is exactly the thing I'd expect to emerge after the apocalypse.

+- Made bows and crossbows great again.
+Now they are more powerful in general: deal more damage (and don't rely on critical shots to be useful), have much lower dispersion, and have lower strength requirements.